abelstanly/Movie-Box-Office-Analysis-SQL/README.md

 For example, **Get Out** achieved an exceptionally high ROI despite its relatively small production budget.

-This demonstrates why evaluating **ROI alongside total revenue** provides a more complete picture of financial performance.
+This highlights how smaller productions can deliver strong financial efficiency.

 ---